michael-ritter/jupyterhub-combopt-ma4502/docs/docs/add_users.md

 # Add Users

 We have Nginx and JupyterHub running as system services.
-We can log into JupyterHub as the non-root sudo user ```peter```, the user we created when we first setup the server.
+We can log into JupyterHub as the non-root sudo user ```ritter```, the user we created when we first setup the server.
 In this section, we will add an additional user to the server and see if we can log in as that user.
 If you have a very small class or small lab, this may be all the users you need to register.

 [TOC]